tc39/notes/meetings/2017-07/jul-27.md

 DE: I like Rex's presentation.

-LBR: I'll be available if needed in September but not November.
+LEO: I'll be available if needed in September but not November.

 IS: Need an ECMA member as chair.
 Can't come in as an individual.